pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 When organizations start thinking of this in terms of "debt" they quickly realize that there don't *seem* to be any consequences of the debt, so they ignore it.

 Steve Freeman (whose work I first encountered in the wonderful book [Growing Object-Oriented Software, Guided by Tests](https://github.com/sf105/goos-code)) describes technical debt as an ["Unhedged Call Option"](https://higherorderlogic.com/programming/2023/10/06/bad-code-isnt-technical-debt-its-an-unhedged-call-option.html).

-> Call options are a better model than debt for cruddy code (without tests) because they capture the unpredictability of what we do.
-> If I pop in a feature without cleaning up then I get the benefit immediately, I collect the premium.
-> If I never see that code again, then I’m ahead and, in retrospect, it would have been foolish to have spent time cleaning it up.
->
-> On the other hand, if a radical new feature comes in that I have to do, all those quick fixes suddenly become very expensive to work with.
-> Examples I’ve seen are a big new client that requires a port to a different platform, or a new regulatory requirement that needs a new report.
-> I get equivalent problems if there’s a failure I have to interpret and fix just before a deadline, or the team members turn over completely and no-one remembers the tacit knowledge that helps the code make sense.
-> The market has moved away from where I thought it was going to be and my option has been called.
->
-> *- Steve Freeman*

 This definition highlights the **unpredictability of cost**.
 Unlike debt – where we know what the interest rate will be – options could be infinitely more costly than doing the work in the first place.
 I like this definition because it brings forth this idea that the cost can become due suddenly and without warning, and we need to understand where to focus our efforts because the "debt" is a disaster waiting to happen.